How to File A FedEx Accident Claim?

 - Drivers not paying attention while backing up to look for an address

-FedEx has an army of attorneys who will fight any type of personal injury or negligence claim you file.
-That’s why you need to find an experienced Philadelphia Truck Accident Lawyer who has successfully filed lawsuits against FedEx.
+FedEx has an army of attorneys to fight any personal injury or negligence claim you file.
+You must find an experienced Truck Accident Lawyer who has successfully filed lawsuits against FedEx.

-If you or a loved one were injured due to the negligence of a FedEx truck driver, contact us so that we can discuss your case with you.
-We’ll vigorously defend your legal right to compensation for your injuries, damages or loss.
+If you or a loved one were injured due to a FedEx truck driver’s negligence, contact us so we can discuss your case with you.
+We’ll vigorously defend your legal right to compensation for your injuries, damages, or loss.